seaofvoices/crosswalk/docs/Guide/ServerModules.md

     end
     ```

+!!!
+Important
+    This validation is **required**.
+Any function exposed to clients using `_func` or `_event` must return `true` or `false` to indicate that the function was called with normal values in the right context.
+This is crucial to be able to react to bad actors that are bypassing the game systems and trying to manually trigger remote functions or remote events.

+    This relates to the [special function `OnUnapprovedExecution`](Functions.md#onunapprovedexecution) that is automatically called when this validation process fails.

 ## Calling Exposed Functions

 Even if the function ends a suffix, exposed functions are called without their suffix.
 That means that if a function is declared as `DoSomething_event`, `DoSomething_risky_event` or with any other suffix, you can call it using only `DoSomething`.